How can we make RPF-Inkotanyi and Rwanda Rich?

 How to run the Rwandan government as a business?
 By creating a system of financial reward.
 Let me illustrate with two examples:

-Best performing Mayor: Once their district performs as the best in the country, they are given a shiny golden trophy, a certificate, a handshake with the president and a photo opportunity, which they would then visibly place on their office desk for visitors to see.
+Best performing Mayor: Once their district performs as the best in the country, they are given a shiny golden trophy, a certificate, a handshake with the president and a photo opportunity, which they would then visibly display on their office desk for visitors to see.
 Then they would continue to earn the same salary as the mayor who’s district performed last in the same year.

 If their district performs best for a second year, they would get a shiny golden cup, a handshake with the president and a photo opportunity.
 Now there is only so much space on a mayor’s wooden desk and after the third year of high performance, it starts to get crowded up there.
-So the older cup, certificate
+So the older cup, certificate and photo are removed, stored in a desk and replaced with new ones.
+The salary however, will have not budged.
+Now everyone wonders: Why haven’t they surpassed themselves?
+Because they have no incentive to do so: They have no ‘skin in the game’.

 That’s how you find in Rwanda whenever an official holiday falls on a weekend, it has become common practice to carry it over to Monday.
 To private Sector people this is madness!

 Rwandan ambassadors.
-Let me illustrate this too with a story: Historically, King Kigelis’ mission were to expand the size of the Rwanda (kwagura uRwanda).
+Let me illustrate this too with a story: Historically, King Kigelis’ mission were to expand the size of Rwanda (kwagura uRwanda).
 They conquered massive territories of land, people and wealth.
 But upon independence we winded up with a tiny territory; all conquest for which Rwandan fighters had sacrificed their lives had been lost.
 Why?
 Because like Chinese, all Rwandan administrators preferred to be in Rwanda, next to the king: ‘Ibwami’ – gukeza’ instead of conquering the expanded Rwandan territories.
 To this day, all Ambassadors’ basic salary is uniform, regardless of who brings more investors to Rwanda than the other, to the point that some of them started cutting deals with the said investors, before or without bringing them to Rwanda.

 But those ambassadors needed not cheat, had they been promised a percentage on every investment they bring to motherland.
 All factors remaining equal, a rewarding system of governance therefore is an answer to corruption, and uniform salary scales make no sense in a developmental state.